 Removal of the oil pressure sensor/switch is intended to be performed with a special socket that features a minimum 2-5/8" usable depth - this is much greater than the inside depth of a typical deep socket.
 The socket size is 1-1/16" and a 6 point socket must be used; a 12 point socket/wrench will slip on the OPS.
 The nut may be appear to be a typical 6 point hex head, but the corners are in fact rounded and a 12 point socket will therefore not suffice.
 A crowfoot is an acceptable alternative and may provide more flexible access for 1996 and later model year engines as the OPS is located in an awkward position somewhat beneath an intake manifold runner.

-Acceptable sockets include Lisle 13250, Snap-On A120, Kent-Moore J-41712, and many generic sensor sockets available at retailers such as Napa Auto Parts.
+Acceptable sockets include Lisle 13250, Snap-On A120, Kent-Moore J-41712, and many generic sensor sockets available at your local auto parts franchise.
 Note that OTC offers multiple sensor sockets, none of which are deep enough for this oil pressure sensor.
 At time of publishing, the Lisle socket cost less than $10 USD and worked flawlessly; the Snap-On and Kent-Moore sockets come with a steep price tag.

 The following procedures are specific to pre-1996 model year engines.
 The procedures are very similar for later model years, however the location and orientation of the sensor is different.

 Click any thumbnail to view high resolution, fullsize image w/ details

 • Disconnect both negative battery cables.

 • If applicable, remove the plastic "Turbo Power" engine cover (4 bolts, 13 mm socket).